Full degree student

 1. Choose your course

-Our programmes taught in English can be found here.
-Please note that not all of them are open to foreign students.
-We invite you to get in touch with the relevant academic department for more information.
-All of our Bachelor's degrees are fully taught in French.
+All of our Bachelor's degrees are fully taught in French and not all of our programmes in English are open to foreign students.
+Please get in touch with the relevant academic department for more information.

 2. Application process